Pasta43/Parcial2_BigData/README.md

 And for this item:

-The bucket to save html files is: arn:aws:s3:::yahoofinancesbigdata2021
+The bucket to save files is: arn:aws:s3:::yahoofinancesbigdata2021 and they are reuploaded in arn:aws:s3:::yahoofinances2021bigdataresults

 The unit tests for the scrapper function are in test.py file